 For the first half, we need to show that if L is a regular set (in particular, if it is represented by a regular expression r), then L = L(M) for some finite automaton M. We can show this by induction on the size of the regular expression r.
-The basis for the induction is the three simplest cases: \emptyset , $\{\epsilon\}$, and $\{a\}$.
+The basis for the induction is the three simplest cases: \emptyset , { ε }, and {a}.
 (Exercise: find machines for these three cases.)
-We then show that, if we know how to build machines for R and S, then we can build machines for R US, RS, and R. (Exercise: Show how to do these three - use NFAs with ε -moves.)
+We then show that, if we know how to build machines for R \cup S, RS, and R. (Exercise: Show how to do these three - use NFAs with ε -moves.)